amoiiir/Group-4---IIUM-Transporter/README.md

       4. acceptPickup.blade.php

 3) Controllers:
-      * transportationController - create, read, update, delete the transportation requests in the database.
+      * transportController - create, read, update, delete the transportation requests in the database.

 4) Routing:
       * /requestPickup - directs the user to requestPickup.blade.php (student)